Avoiding Wordiness: How to Improve Your Writing

 Lincoln thought it was important that Congress pass the bill before the end of the year.

-Expletives are phrases with it or there followed by a to be verb, for example, "it is" or "there are."
-While these can sometimes be used for emphasis at the start of a sentence, it's more likely that they're unnecessary and are just adding extra bulk to your paper.
+Expletives are phrases with "it" or "there" followed by a "to be" verb, i.e., "it is" or "there are."
+While these can sometimes be used for emphasis at the start of a sentence, it's probable that they're unnecessary and are just adding extra bulk to your paper.
 To get rid of expletives at the beginning of sentences, eliminate the "to be" verb and make the object of the expletive phrase the subject of the sentence.

 It is the teacher who needs to grade the exams.

 There are three people who know the combination to the safe.

 Three people know the combination to the safe.

 Stringing together infinitive verbs (unconjugated verbs with the "to" still attached) makes sentences challenging to read and wastes valuable space on the page.
 Usually, those infinitives can be turned into action verbs to shorten the sentence and make the meaning clearer.

 It was her job to check participants into the conference and to hand out gift bags.

 She checked participants into the conference and handed out gift bags.